sklyt/tessera.js/README.md

 # renderer.js

-JavaScript graphics library that exposes a shared buffer between JavaScript and C++.
+JavaScript graphics library that exposes a shared framebuffer between JavaScript and C++.
 Fill it with pixel data (noise, images, textures), pass it to C++, raylib renders it.

 ## Installation